- How to Choose Keto Shakes and Meal Replacement Drinks

-What I really like about the product is the variety of protein and fat sources it contains.
-Specifically, this keto-friendly meal powder contains three different sources of protein (whey, egg white and collagen) and six different types of healthy fats, including coconut oil powder, olive oil powder, MCT oil powder, flaxseed powder (a good source of omega-3s), cocoa butter fat and grass-fed ghee.
+The product features a variety of protein and fat sources.
+Specifically, this keto-friendly meal powder contains three different sources of protein (whey, egg white and collagen protein) and six different types of healthy fats, including coconut oil powder, olive oil powder, MCT oil powder, flaxseed powder (a good source of omega-3s), cocoa butter fat and grass-fed ghee.

 I also appreciate that HLTH Code includes enzymes that can help aid digestion, as well as prebiotics and probiotics to support a healthy gut microbiome.

 If you take a close look at the nutrition label, you’ll realize that this complete meal powder has much more protein than most of the other products in this review.
 Don’t be concerned about that, even if you’ve heard that too much protein can kick you out of ketosis.